mhenke/CYBR8420-SoftwareAssurance-Proposal/software-security-requirements.md

 ![Misuse-Case-1](https://placehold.co/400x200/EEE/31343C)

 #### Misuse Remedy
-blah blah blah
+- Build a list of security requirements derived from misuse case analysis.

-#### Reflection
+### Reflection
-Assess the alignment of security requirements derived from misuse case analysis with advertised features of the open-source software:
+- Assess the alignment of security requirements derived from misuse case analysis with advertised features of the open-source software.
+Review OSS project documentation and codebase to support your observations.
+Provide a summary of your findings, reflecting on the sufficiency of security features offered by the open source project versus those expected by the mis use case analysis.
-- Nextcloud supports anti-virus scans, two-factor authentication, role based access controls, and audit logging.

 ---